chriopter/christopher-eller.de/content/posts/smart-pump/index.md

 [Smart Watering Pump](https://github.com/chriopter/esphome-water-plants/)

-A small ESP8266 relais with programmed times for a water pump that allows to automatically water plans from a tank (USB).
+A small ESP8266 relais with programmed times for a water pump that allows to automatically water plants from a tank (USB).

 ![](relais.png)